-DRAFT MTL 18/16 CL
+DRAFT MTL 18/16 OL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 603

 MEDICAID OPERATIONS MANUAL Subject: POLICY

-- c.
-The child has unstable health, functional limitations, complicating conditions, cognitive or behavioral conditions or is medically fragile such that there is a need for active care management. - d.
-The child's impairment substantially interferes with the ability to engage in everyday activities and perform age appropriate activities of daily living at home and in the community, including but not limited to bathing, dressing, toileting, feeding and walking/mobility. - e.
-The child's daily routine is substantially altered by the need to complete these specialized, complex and time consuming treatments and medical interventions or self-care activities. - f.
-The child needs complex care management and/or hands on care that substantially exceeds age appropriate assistance. - g.
-The child needs restorative and rehabilitative or other special treatment. - 6b.
+- 5. The child's daily routine is substantially altered by the need to complete these specialized, complex and time consuming treatments and medical interventions or self-care activities. - 6.
+The child needs complex care management and/or hands on care that substantially exceeds age appropriate assistance. - 7.
+The child needs restorative and rehabilitative or other special treatment. - F. b.
 Nursing Facility Pediatric Specialty Care I and Pediatric Specialty Care II is limited to participants from birth to 19 years of age, who are medically fragile and require specialized, intensive, licensed skilled nursing care beyond the scope of services than what is generally provided to the majority of NF participants.